jasimrazi/jasimrazi/README.md

 # 💫 About Me:
-- Aspiring data analyst<br>- Proficient in Python and SQL<br>- Passionate about discovering insights and telling stories through data<br>- Interested in data-driven solutions to real-world problems<br>- Avid learner through online courses and projects
+Aspiring data analyst<br>Proficient in Python and SQL<br>Passionate about discovering insights and telling stories through data<br>Interested in data-driven solutions to real-world problems<br>Avid learner through online courses and projects

 ## 🌐 Socials: